marcin-wolak/SimpleRmiDiscoverer/README.md

 Simple JMX RMI scanning tool

 The tool offers the following options for exposed Java JMX:
-- Extracting JMX endpoint (IP/Name and TCP port) from RMI Registry
+- Extracting JMX endpoint (IP/Name and TCP port) from RMI Registry (with -d, --dumponly)
-- Checking overIP/Name and TCP port extracted from the above RMI Registry if JMX is user/password protected
+- Checking over IP/Name and TCP port extracted from the above RMI Registry if JMX objects are user/password protected
-- Checking over RMI Registry IP/Name and the TCP port extracted from the above RMI Registry if JMX is user/password protected
+- Checking over RMI Registry IP/Name and the TCP port extracted from the above RMI Registry if JMX is user/password protected (with -i, --ignore) and ignoring IP/Name extracted from the RMI Registry

+The tool requires Apache commons (https://commons.apache.org/) for cmd arguments parsing.

 $ java -cp ".:commons-cli-1.5.0/commons-cli-1.5.0.jar" SimpleRmiDiscoverer.java -H 1.1.1.1 -P 1099 -i --help

 usage: SimpleRmiDiscoverer [-d] [-h] -H RMI-HOST-IP [-i] -P RMI-HOST-TCP-PORT

-SimpleRmiDiscoverer extracts JMX host:port endpoint from RMI registry and checks if is exploitable without credentials using MLet.
+SimpleRmiDiscoverer extracts JMX host:port endpoint from RMI registry and checks if is exploitable using management applet (MLet) without credentials.